mathesong/bloodstream/README.md

 The goal of `bloodstream` is to provide a simplified and automated pipeline for processing BIDS blood data for PET.
 The `bloodstream` package is based on functions found in `kinfitr`, but strings them together into a blood processing pipeline, producing a parameterised report as well as processed blood derivatives.

+For a short introduction to processing blood data for PET, as well as tutorial for how to use `bloodstream`, I've recorded an [explainer video](https://www.youtube.com/watch?v=Kud6MWYPKxg), which should help you get started.

 ## Installation

 You can install the development version of bloodstream like so: